 Abstract

 Cage subsidence in transforaminal lumbar interbody fusion (TLIF) is one of the concerns.
-The objective was to numerically assess the resulting segmental lordosis (SLL) and stresses at the bone-cage interface as functions of cage height (8- vs. 10-mm) and cage placement (oblique asymmetric, vs. anterior symmetric) for normal and. osteoporotic bone quality.
+The objective was to numerically assess the resulting segmental lumbar lordosis (SLL) and stresses at the bone-cage interface as functions of cage height (8- vs. 10-mm) and cage placement (oblique asymmetric, vs. anterior symmetric) for normal and. osteoporotic bone quality.
 A L4-L5 detailed finite element model of TLIF.was subjected to the functional loadings of 10 Nm in the physiological planes after the application of a 400 N follower-load.
 The SLL was increased by 0.9° (11%) and 1.0° (13%), respectively in oblique asymmetric and anterior symmetric cage placement with 8-mm height; they were 1.4° (18%) and 1.7° (21%) for the 10-mm cage.
 The maximum stresses at the cage-bone interface, in normal bone model, were increased up to 16% and 41% with the 10-mm cage and asymmetric oblique placement, respectively, and they increased up to 16% and 43% in osteoporotic bone model.
 The greater cage resulted to a higher simulated SLL.
 Oblique asymmetric placement and the use of a greater cage may increase the risk of cage subsidence.
 Due to the lower mechanical strength of osteoporotic bone, the risk of cage subsidence should be higher.

 Keywords: finite element analysis, TLIF (Transforaminal lumbar interbody fusion), cage subsidence, interbody cage, biomechanics, spine